danfinlay/capnode/README.md

 Aspires to make decentralized delegation of any computer function as easy as passing around JS Promises, as they were [originally intended](http://www.erights.org/talks/promises/).

+## Features different from Dnode:

+- Ability to pass functions as arguments.
+- Ability to receive objects with functions as arguments and return values.

 ## Hypothetical Usage Example

 ```javascript